ravari-a/CAGE4_Simplified/README.md

 - **Network & Graph Logic:**
   Uses NetworkX to create and update a dynamic network graph, representing zones, walls, and connected hosts.
 The graph is updated during each step as agents take their actions.

-## Zero Trust Actions

-Blue agents now have the ability to perform subnet-level actions:
-- **ENABLE_SUBNET_AC / DISABLE_SUBNET_AC:**
-  These actions simulate a zero trust security model by temporarily isolating or rejoining segments of the network, effectively modifying the network topology on the fly.

 ## Extending the Environment

 - **New Attackers:**